 """

-assert device in ['cpu', 'auto', 'mps', 'cuda'] or re.match(r'^cuda:\d+$', device), \
+assert device in ['cpu', 'auto', 'mps', 'cuda'] or isinstance(device, list) \

-f"Invalid device {device}."
+or re.match(r'^cuda:\d+$', device), f"Invalid device {device}."

 if device == "auto":

-return GlobalSettings().auto_device()
+return FlukeENV().auto_device()

-if device.startswith('cuda') and ":" in device:
+elif device.startswith('cuda') and ":" in device:

 idx = int(device.split(":")[1])